kipteamm/WhatsWrapped/plan.md

 - **Anticipation Build-up:** "That’s a wrap!
 Congratulations on your WhatsApp Journey!"

----

 ### **Final Card - Thank You and Farewell**

 - **Text Animation:** "Thanks for reviewing your WhatsApp stats! 🎉"
 - **Text Reveal:** "Can’t wait to see what you achieve next year!"

----

-### Key Details of the Reveal Flow:
-1. **Narrative Structure:** It builds suspense by revealing smaller insights first and saving the most impressive data (like the best day, longest streak, etc.) for later.
-2. **Text Animations:** The use of fun text effects (counting numbers, exploding text, floating emojis) keeps the flow dynamic.
-3. **Visuals:** Use of graphs, charts, and progress bars to visualize the data in an engaging way.
-4. **Anticipation:** Build-up between cards to keep the user excited about what’s next.
-The transition from data-driven insights to fun visuals adds to the excitement.

-This structure should keep users engaged and excited as they move from one interesting insight to the next, creating a smooth experience similar to Spotify Wrapped!